SabraKoz/crochet-corner/README.md

 ## Purpose

-Crochet Corner provides a dedicated space for yarn crafters of all skill levels to document and share their work and to engage and find inspiration within a crafting community, addressing the need for project organization and social connection.
+Crochet Corner provides a dedicated space for yarn crafters of all skill levels to document and share their work and to engage and find inspiration, addressing the need for project organization and social connection.

 ## Features